nsacyber/BAM/README.md

 ### Requirements

-* Must have the least amount of dependencies (portability)
 * Must be able to run anywhere where python 3.7+ is installed
 * Must be efficient (threads over process and/or I/O or memory bound)
 * Must be compatible to new python versions